Doblemente embarazada (2021 film)

 Doblemente embarazada (lit.
 'Doubly pregnant') is a 2021 Peruvian comedy film written and directed by Eduardo Mendoza de Echave.
 It is a remake of the 2019 Mexican film Doblemente embarazada.
 It stars Carolina Cano, Andrés Wiese, Nicolás Galindo and Daniela Camaiora.

 Synopsis

-Cristina (Carolina Cano), a young girl about to marry Javier (Andrés Wiese).
-At her bachelorette party, she has an unexpected reunion with Felipe (Nicolás Galindo), her former love of all her life.
+Cristina (Carolina Cano) is a young girl about to marry Javier (Andrés Wiese).
+At her bachelorette party, she has an unexpected reunion with Felipe (Nicolás Galindo), the former love of all her life.

 Cast

 The actors participating in this film are: